Gina-Frankel/CV/README.md

 ## Skills

+Creative Problem solving
+- design (link to blog)

+Team skills
+- teaching - working with other teachers and assistants

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill